 - «Secondly, we can take your certificate to a Notary Public in Thailand, where the certificates are printed.
 They will make a copy of the certificate and stamp and sign the copy as a true representation of the original document.
 The cost of this is US$45 (2018 price)».

 Therefore, because of that answer, I decided to affiliate with this company.
-So, if interested, don’t hesitate to get 15% discount with this link, when taking a TEFL course with them.
+So, if interested, don’t hesitate to get 15% discount here for the online 120 Hours TEFL course, which is the minimum amount required by the Vietnamese legislation.

 Voilà !!!!
 I hope this helps, have a safe stay in Vietnam! 😀